AI compute market signals and learning

 • The scale-up and scale-out mix shapes data-center design and cost.

 Market read: the scale-up/scale-out balance signals model size and power density, not just raw GPU count.
 Evidence discipline: distinguish a system's interconnect design from headline GPU counts, and date any density or performance claim.
+Figures here are illustrative unless explicitly sourced and dated — see our methodology.

 Common mistake